holhar/accounting/README.md

 This service parses accounting statements given in csv format and creates monthly and annual reports accordingly.
-The service expects for a monthly report a checking account and credit account and calculates expenses and income, neglecting transfers, if corresponding client ids have been configured (see section 'Configuration' for more infos).
+The service expects for a monthly report a checking account and credit account and calculates expenses and income, neglecting transfers, if corresponding client ids have been configured (see section 'Configuration' for more information).

 ## Formats

 ### Source csv format

-In the following, two examples are shown of how the processable source csvs do look like.
+In the following, two examples are shown of how the processable source csv files do look like.

 Checking account statement: